ZhishenZ/CAN-bus/README.md

 // the tirger commes, jump out of the current function.

 write_sdo();
-record_PDO_and_chck_sdo();//this function can listen both sdo and PDO response from the motor, it stops record when a sdo message shows up. record_with_another_thread_PDO();// function breaks when some condition is triggered
+record_PDO_and_chck_sdo();//this function can listen both sdo and PDO response from the motor,
+                          //it stops record when a sdo message shows up. record_with_another_thread_PDO();// function breaks when some condition is triggered

 //...

 write_sdo()
-record_PDO_and_chck_sdo();//this function can listen both sdo and PDO response from the motor, it stops record when a sdo message shows up. record_with_another_thread_PDO();// function breaks when some condition is triggered
+record_PDO_and_chck_sdo();//this function can listen both sdo and PDO response from the motor,
+                          // it stops record when a sdo message shows up. record_with_another_thread_PDO();// function breaks when some condition is triggered